Source#

 events – an event mask

-- attach(context: MainContext | None = None) int #
+- attach(context: MainContext | None = None) int#

 Adds a

-.This function is safe to call from any thread, regardless of which thread the
+Sourceto acontextso that it will be executed within that context.
+Remove it by callingdestroy.This function is safe to call from any thread, regardless of which thread the

-is running in.- Parameters:
+contextis running in.- Parameters:

 context – a

-, the global-default main context will be used)
+MainContext(ifNone, the global-default main context will be used)

-- destroy() None #
+- destroy() None#

 Removes a source from its

-, if any, and mark it as destroyed.
+MainContext, if any, and mark it as destroyed.
 The source cannot be subsequently added to another context.
 It is safe to call this on sources which have already been removed from their context.This does not unref the

-to drop it.This function is safe to call from any thread, regardless of which thread the
+Source: if you still hold a reference, useunrefto drop it.This function is safe to call from any thread, regardless of which thread the

-is running in.If the source is currently attached to a
+MainContextis running in.If the source is currently attached to a

 - finalize()#

-- get_can_recurse() bool #
+- get_can_recurse() bool#

 Checks whether a source is allowed to be called recursively. see

-- get_context() MainContext | None #
+- get_context() MainContext | None#

 Gets the

-with which the source is associated.You can call this on a source that has been destroyed, provided that the
+MainContextwith which the source is associated.You can call this on a source that has been destroyed, provided that the

 - get_current_time()#